Engineering Notes by Oriental Motor

 [fa icon="calendar"] Originally posted on Apr 17, 2019 10:00:00 AM

-Last updated on June 17, 2021 / by Johann Tang
+Last updated on February 3, 2026 / by Johann Tang

 Johann Tang

-As efficiency becomes increasingly important, another type of gear is being adopted for right angle gearheads over the common worm gears.
+As efficiency becomes increasingly important, another type of gear is being adopted for right-angle gearheads over the common worm gears.

 In a worm gear set, there are two components: the input worm and the output worm gear.
 The input worm is a screw-like gear that rotates perpendicular to its corresponding output worm gear.
 In a worm gearhead with a 5:1 ratio, the input worm will complete 5 revolutions while the output worm gear will complete only one.
 However, torque is not multiplied by a factor of 5 since a lot of torque is lost through sliding friction.

-In comparison, the hypoid gear set consists of a input hypoid gear and an output hypoid bevel gear.
+In comparison, the hypoid gear set consists of an input hypoid gear and an output hypoid bevel gear.
 Although the hypoid gear set is a hybrid of bevel and worm gear technologies, the gear efficiency is much higher even in high reduction ratios.
 The key is that the hypoid tooth pattern minimizes sliding friction between the gear teeth to allow more torque transfer from motor shaft to load shaft.

 In this post, we will summarize the performance differences between hypoid and worm gears from the white paper.